 Workhorse has 8,000 vehicles in its backlog but 2020 revenue was only just over $1 million.

 After a major selloff due to losing out on the USPS deal initially, WKHS stock fell all the way to just around $8.
 Now, WKHS stock has rebounded after being targeted by meme stock traders as a potential short squeeze play.

-Workhorse offers an amazing electric delivery van with last mile delivery drone that will become the future of package delivery.
+Workhorse offers an amazing electric delivery van with a last-mile delivery drone that will become the future of package delivery.